JudahBrick/JudahBrick/README.md

-# JudahBrick i am a sophmore in college
+# JudahBrick I am a senior in college